Have you ever had chestnuts roasting on an open fire?

 How about a cookie baked curbside as the snow flutters down on the griddle?

 Have you been in a town where the broad main street is closed to all but pedestrian traffic and a horse-drawn sleigh (okay, it’s a wagon, but shut your eyes and pretend) decked out with boughs of holly?

-If not, get yourself to Red Lodge, Montana this weekend (the 1st & 2nd) for their traditional, everyone-goes-all-out Christmas stroll and have a taste of … well, everything.
+If not, get yourself to Red Lodge, Montana the first weekend of December to indulge in their traditional, everyone-goes-all-out Christmas stroll and have a taste of … well, everything.

-When I was a regular attendee (ah to being a resident!), the magic of stroll started off with a play performed at the, as of this year, 100-year-old Roman Theatre, where high school students dazzled you with their talents.
+When I was a regular attendee (ah, to having once been a resident!), the magic of stroll started off with a play performed at the, as of this year, 100-year-old Roman Theatre, where high school students dazzled you with their talents.
 The first time I went I was awed that this tiny high school—grade 9 through 12 totals about 165 kids—was filled with so much natural pizzaz.
 In all my years of going, I never stopped being amazed.
 Sadly, this tradition has faded away, but never fear, lots of other fun things are happening.